-- 1. Download T2\ChIP-Seq.zip (2.4 GB) and extract the contents to any convenient location (e.g., your computer's desktop).
+- 1. Download T2_ChIP-Seq.zip (2.4 GB) and extract the contents to any convenient location (e.g., your computer's desktop).
 The folder contents consist of: - The E. coli reference sequence: Escherichia coli str.
 K-12 substr.
-MG1655.U00096.gbk - The sample sequences: six folders beginning with flhC, flhD and WT. - 2.
+MG1655.U00096.gbk - The sample sequences: six folders beginning with flhC, flhD and WT.
+To shorten the length of time needed to complete the tutorial, you will only be adding the "rep1" folder for each sample. - 2.
 Launch SeqMan NGen and choose New Assembly. - 3.
 Choose RNA-Seq / Transcriptomics on the left, then choose ChIP-Seq on the right. - 4.
-In the Reference Sequence screen, click Add and add the reference sequence MG1655\U00096.3.gb.
+In the Reference Sequence screen, click Add and add the reference sequence Escherichia coli str.
+K-12 substr.
+MG1655.U00096.gbk.
 Press Next. - 5.
-In the Input Sequences screen, uncheck the box next to Paired-end reads.
-Press the Add Folder button to add the folder starting with WT.
-Do the same for each of the next two sample folders.
-Click Next. - 6.
-In the Set Up Experiments screen, check the box to the right of WT\rep1, indicating that it is the control.
-Press Next. - 7.
-In the Assembly Options screen, check the box next to Maximum total reads and enter 5000000 (5 followed by 6 zeros) to reduce the assembly time.
-Click Next. - 8.
-In the Analysis Options screen, leave the ChiP-Seq detection method at MACS and press Next. - In the Define Binding Proteins screen, use the Known binding site motif drop-down menu to select Transcription Factor Database.
-Use the Organism drop-down menu to select Bacteria.
-Press Select and choose FIhCD\CS / FIhCD, then press OK.
+In the Input Sequences screen, uncheck the box next to Paired-end data.
+Press the Add Folder button to add the folder WT_rep1.
+Do the same for each of the two sample folders with rep1 in their names.

+6. In the Set Up Experiments screen, check the box to the right of WT_rep1, indicating that it is the control.